mathieutu/lvconnect-passport/README.md

 ## Contributing

-Issues and PRs are obviously welcomed and encouraged, as well for new features than documentation.
+Issues and PRs are obviously welcomed and encouraged, as well for new features and documentation.